The Red Wing Diner in Walpole, Mass.: Amazing Comfort Foods,

 floor/formica table look.

-It all looks good, and for you classic diners fans, you just have to check out
+It all looks good, and for you classic diners fans, you just have to

 the dining car section!
 Like most bars, you can order food there -- and